ialbert/bio/README.md

 If you've ever done bioinformatics, you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and various other preparations that slow down progress.

 Even well-defined, supposedly simple tasks can take a seemingly inordinate number of complicated steps.
 The `bio` package is meant to solve that tedium.
-With `bio`, you can write things like this:

-    # Fetch multiple accession numbers from genbank
+Suppose we fetch multiple accession numbers from NCBI into a genbank file.
-    bio fetch NC_045512 MN996532 > genomes.gb

-    # Convert Genbank to FASTA.
+    efetch -db nuccore -id NC_045512,MN996532 -format gbwithparts > genomes.gb

+Now that we have GenBank file with multiple genomes, but how do we extract the information from them?
+This is where we use `bio`

-    bio convert genomes.gb  --fasta
+    bio fasta genomes.gb --end 10

-    # Convert Genbank to GFF.
+prints:

+    >NC_045512.2 Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome [1:10]
+    ATTAAAGGTT
+    >MN996532.2 Bat coronavirus RaTG13, complete genome [1:10]
+    ATTAAAGGTT

+whereas to get the coding sequence coordinate that correspond to gene `S` we can write:

-    bio convert genomes.gb  --gff
+    bio gff genomes.gb --gene S

+prints:

+    ##gff-version 3
+    NC_045512.2     .
+CDS     21562   25384   .       +       .
+ID=1;Name=YP_009724390.1;Parent=YP_009724390.1
+    MN996532.2      .
+CDS     21559   25369   .       +       .
+ID=2;Name=QHR63300.2;Parent=QHR63300.2

 ## Who is `bio` designed for?